Nexus 6P: Software

 The phone arrives running Android 6.0 Marshmallow.
 Compared to its predecessor Android 5.x Lollipop, the most significant changes include a new permissions architecture that allows for fine-grained control of app permissions instead of bulk permission granting during app install, and Google Now on Tap, an ability to perform a Google search based on the information currently displayed by holding down on the home button.

-Due to the popularity of fingerprint based authentication, there is now support for an official fingerprint API that allows users to unlock their phones and perform app purchases in Google Play.
+Due to the popularity of fingerprint-based authentication, there is now support for an official fingerprint API that allows users to unlock their phones and perform app purchases in Google Play.
 Android 6.0 Marshmallow also allows website owners to set a preferred app to open their links in, and allows users greater control over this behavior.
 Sharing has been improved with a feature called "Direct Share", which allows information to be sent to a contact directly, rather than to a third-party app first.
-On screen volume controls have also been simplified, with more extensive control exposed via a tap.
-Text selection has been redesigned to show a floating toolbar next to the highlighted text, replacing the actionbar which existed on the top of the screen in previous versions of Android.
+On-screen volume controls have also been simplified, with more extensive control exposed via a tap.
+Text selection has been redesigned to show a floating toolbar next to the highlighted text, replacing the actionbar which existed at the top of the screen in previous versions of Android.

-Android 6.0 Marshmallow includes a battery life enhancing feature called "Doze Mode" that suspends network access, disables sync and scheduled jobs for suspended apps during periods when the phone is inactive.
+Android 6.0 Marshmallow includes a battery life-enhancing feature called "Doze Mode" that suspends network access, disables sync and scheduled jobs for suspended apps during periods when the phone is inactive.

 In December 2015, Google released Android 6.0.1 Marshmallow for the Nexus 6P, among other devices.

 Google released Android 7.0 Nougat for the Nexus 6P, as well as several other devices, on 22 August 2016.

 Google released Android 7.1.1 Nougat for the Nexus 6P (among other devices) in December 2016.
 Among other changes, this update brought some features to the Nexus 6P that had been previously exclusive to the Pixel and Pixel XL phones.

 Google released Android 8.0 Oreo for the Nexus 6P, among other devices, in August 2017.
 Android 8.1 Oreo was released for the Nexus 6P, as well as some other devices, on 5 December 2017.
 There will be no future updates for the Nexus 6P.